CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: Introduction

 \section{Introduction}

-Charge/Parity (CP)-violation is a rather special property to investigate in the study of particle physics phenomenology in high energy physics, as it could be the hallmark of new phenomena Beyond the Standard Model (BSM).
-In fact, there is only a single CP-violating source in the Standard Model (SM) entering the Cabibbo-Kobayashi-Maskawa (CKM) quark mixing matrix, but its amount is not enough to obtain the matter-antimatter asymmetry of the universe~\cite{Sakharov:1967dj}.
-However, the experimental measurements of several low energy processes, like the $\bar{B} \to X_s \gamma$ decay \cite{HFLAV:2019otj}, Electric Dipole Moments (EDMs) of the neutron \cite{nEDM:2020crw} and electron \cite{ACME:2018yjb}, give a strict upper limit on the size of CP-violating effects from BSM scenarios.
-In particular, for the decay $\bar{B} \to X_s \gamma$, the Branching Ratio (BR) measured is in good agreement with the SM prediction and thus provides a strong constraint on charged Higgs boson properties in Multi-Higgs Doublet Models (MHDMs).
-For example, in the well known Type-II 2HDM, there is already a lower limit in excess of 500 GeV on the $H^{\pm}$ mass~\cite{Misiak:2015xwa}.
-In addition, {because of the Glashow-Iliopoulos-Maiani (GIM) cancellation and the aforementioned CKM suppression, the SM contribution to CP-asymmetres in Flavour Changing Neutral Current (FCNC) processes is very small.} Currently, the estimation of the direct CP-asymmetry in $\bar{B} \to X_s \gamma$ for the SM is below 1\% of magnitude, hence less than the experimental sensitivity~\cite{Kagan:1998bh}.
-In a model with an extended scalar sector, though, it can be significantly enhanced with respect to the SM prediction because of the presence of additional complex CP-violating phases.
-Thus, all this is a good motivation for searching for BSM effects of CP-violation.
+Charge/Parity (CP)-violation is a fascinating property to study in the realm of phenomenology in high energy physics, as it could point to new phenomena Beyond the Standard Model (BSM).
+In the SM, there is only one CP-violating source which comes from the Cabibbo-Kobayashi-Maskawa (CKM) quark mixing matrix, but this is not enough to obtain the matter-antimatter asymmetry of the universe~\cite{Sakharov:1967dj}.
+From the experimental measurements of several low energy processes, like the $\bar{B} \to X_s \gamma$ decay \cite{HFLAV:2019otj}, neutron Electric Dipole Moment (EDM) \cite{nEDM:2020crw} and electron one \cite{ACME:2018yjb}, we know there is a strict upper limit on the size of CP-violating effects from BSM scenarios.
+In particular, for the decay $\bar{B} \to X_s \gamma$, the Branching Ratio (BR) measured by experiment is in excellent agreement with the prediction from the SM, providing a strong constraint on Multi-Higgs Doublet Models (MHDMs) charged sectors.
+For example, in the well known Type-II 2HDM, the authors of~\cite{Misiak2020} get a lower limit of 800 GeV on the $H^{\pm}$ mass.
+Moreover, {because of the Glashow-Iliopoulos-Maiani (GIM) cancellation and the CKM suppression, the SM contribution to CP-asymmetries in Flavour Changing Neutral Current (FCNC) processes is minimal.} Presently, the estimation of the direct CP-asymmetry in $\bar{B} \to X_s \gamma$ for the SM is below 1\% of magnitude, thus lower than the experimental sensitivity~\cite{Kagan:1998bh}.
+Conversely, the theory prediction can significantly be enhanced when adding complex CP-violating phases in an extended scalar sector, which is an excellent motivation to investigate CP-violation effects in BSM frameworks.